 HINCKESMAN, Richard Boycott.
 (Percy).
 497. Lance Corporal KEH.
 'B' Squadron.
 Entered France 22/04/1915.
 Accidentally killed 20/10/1915 aged 28 whilst loading a wagon in a chalk pit at La Basse.
 Born on 11/11/1886 at Astley Botterell near Bridgnorth, Shropshire, the second of the three sons of Thomas Boycott Hinckesman and his wife, Georgiana of Tan-Y-Graig, Trinity Road, Aberystwyth in Wales.
 The Hinckesman's had connections with Shropshire since at least the seventeenth century.
 T.B.
 Hinckesman had been a corn merchant living at Charlcotte House Bridgnorth but died in Tati Matabeleland in November 1896.
 Richard was educated at Ashby-de-la-Zouch Grammar School and came up to Christ Church, Oxford University in the Lent Term of 1906.
 After Christ Church, he became a schoolmaster and was teaching at Northampton School in 1911, living in the Billing Road.
 He was in Canada in 1914, returned on the Tunisian arriving at Liverpool and enlisted at Alexandra Palace on 14/08/1914.
 He is buried in Louvencourt Military Cemetery, remembered on the Northampton Memorial Roll, Bridgnorth War Memorial and at the Aberystwyth Town Football Club.
 Entitled to 1914/15 Star trio.
 Copy of death notice from the Northampton Mercury 5/11/1915 and portrait photograph shown courtesy of the Bridgnorth War Memorial.

 HINDLE, Harold Burr.
 Private KEH.
 From Auckland New Zealand.
 Second Lieutenant, Royal Field Artillery then Lieutenant, Royal Horse Artillery then Staff Captain (photograph) later Captain, 'G' Battery, Royal Horse Artillery.
 Educated in Auckland until 1912 and afterwards at Cambridge, was in camp with KEH when war broke out.
-He was given a commission in the Royal Field Artillery as early as December, 1914, and went over to France two months later.
+He was given a commission in the Royal Field Artillery as early as December 1914 and went over to France two months later.
 The following September he was wounded at Loos, but returned to France, after six months, with a howitzer brigade.
 He subsequently received two appointments as officer orderly, and in October went to England on short leave.
 His health giving way he was unable to get back, and during March of last year was appointed instructor in a cadet school at Bournemouth.
 In six months' time the school closed and he rejoined the Royal Horse Artillery.
 He was KIA on March 29th, 1918 with 'G' Battery.
 He was in the School XV for three years in succession (In Memoriam, 1914-1918).
 Name commemorated on the Pozieres Memorial, Somme, France and Auckland On Line Cenotaph.

 HINDLESMITH, Arthur.
 563. Serjeant.
 Enlisted KEH 12/08/1914 and promoted to Serjeant 1/04/1916.
 Entered France 22/04/1915.
 Posted to No. 7 Officers Cadet Battalion 9/03/1917 and commissioned as a Second Lieutenant 29/05/1917 in the 3rd Battalion, Argyll and Sutherland Highlanders.
 Transferred as a Second Lieutenant, 2nd Battalion, Wellington Infantry Regiment 28046, New Zealand Expeditionary Force on 6/05/1918.
 Married Doris Beard in Hornsey, North London on 6/06/1918 and left for the front the next day.
-Wounded 29/09/1918 with gun shot wound to head and Died of Wounds on 1/10/1918.
+Wounded 29/09/1918 with gunshot wound to the head and Died of Wounds on 1/10/1918.
 Born to Edmund and Florence Hindlesmith on 27/07/1889 in Dunedin, New Zealand where he spent 14 years prior to emigrating to London.
 Buried in Grevillers British Cemetery, Pas-de-Calais, France.
 Commemorated on the Auckland Online Cenotaph with detailed records of service available.
 Entitled to 1914/15 Star trio.

 HIRD, John Butler.
 2079.
 Saddler/Lance Corporal.
 Enlisted 9/02/1915 and discharged 12/11/1918.
 Awarded Silver War Badge B107482 as medically unfit.
 Born on 30/03/1886 in Ellesmere Port, Cheshire, England and died 09/05/1942 in Woolton, Liverpool, Lancashire, England.
 No medal entitlement as he did not serve overseas.

 HIRST, William A. 1274.
 Private.
 'D' Squadron.
-WIA at defence of Vieille Chapelle 9-11/04/1918.
+WIA at the defence of Vieille Chapelle 9-11/04/1918.
 Discharged 3/02/1919.
 Entitled to British War and Victory Medals.

 HOBBS, Charles R. Private KEH.
 Driver then Gunner Royal Field Artillery (RFA) 47237 and entered France 19/09/1915.
-Commissioned Second Lieutenant 84th Brigade RFA in 1915 later Captain.
+Commissioned as a Second Lieutenant 84th Brigade RFA in 1915 later Captain.
 Born in Hastings the son of Reverend J. Hobbs and lived in Hawke's Bay, New Zealand.
 Died in 1966 in Bristol, UK.
 Student at Cambridge University.
 Noted as having served with KEH prior to RFA in wedding notice as best man at the wedding of Second Lieutenant Kenneth W. Pain 1915 also ex-KEH and RFA.
 Portrait photograph in RFA (IWM HU 115689) available.

 HOBBS, Frederick Finnian Baden.
 234. Private.
 Born in Mauritius in 1893.
 Served pre-WW1 KEH 4/12/1912 to 28/02/1913.
 Re-enlisted 1/03/1913 and discharged 8//08/1914 on medical grounds.
 He was a medical student.